RJVB/osx-integration/README.md

 - DISABLE_DBUS_SUPPORT : Don't build the D-Bus functionality.
 Experimental!
 - EMULATE_MENU_KEY : emulate a Menu key (right Command+Option key-combo); requires
   BUILD_QT_PLUGINS to be set in order for that keypress to open the context menu.

+* CMake options for QCocoaQPA :
+- HAVE_INFINALITY : should be enabled when you have the Infinality+Ultimate patch-set
+  applied to FreeType *and* FontConfig.
+Without this option fonts will probably look washed out.